 Common triggers include:

-While these strategies can be effective, they often require a high level of self-awareness—which is difficult when hair-pulling happens unconsciously.
+While these strategies can be useful, they often require self-awareness, which is difficult when hair-pulling happens automatically.

 Leave Your Face Alone is a privacy-first web app that uses your webcam to help you become more aware of your hand movements near your face in real time.
 Here's how Leave Your Face Alone supports people with trichotillomania, especially those struggling with facial hair pulling at their desk:

 Ready to try Leave Your Face Alone?
-Get started now and take the first step toward healthier habits and happier skin.
+Get started now and take one practical step toward noticing the movement earlier.